Legal

 2.6 Public Profiles, Community Channels, Slide Show, and Uploaded Media

-Logged-in .SREC. members may create a community profile, upload a profile picture and banner, add a status or bio, choose which linked identifiers are displayed, send public channel messages, reply to messages, flag content for staff review, and send or receive friend requests.
+Logged-in Srev's Crew members may create a community profile, upload a profile picture and banner, add a status or bio, choose which linked identifiers are displayed, send public channel messages, reply to messages, flag content for staff review, and send or receive friend requests.
 Profile visibility controls what is shown to other members.
 Core trust signals such as the .SREC.
 ID, join date, staff badges, role badges, or linked public profile references may still be shown where needed for identity context, impersonation prevention, votes, tickets, contests, or staff/member trust.
-Staff may access additional profile and moderation context where necessary to enforce rules, investigate abuse, or protect the community.
+Staff may access additional profile and moderation context, including profiles hidden from ordinary member visibility, where necessary to enforce rules, investigate abuse, protect account integrity, handle support, or protect the community.
+Staff may not disclose private profile information outside authorized Srev's Crew workflows.

 Public community channel messages are member-facing and should not be used for private, sensitive, or confidential information.
-Staff may hide, restore, delete, or review community profile and chat content where rules, safety, moderation, or legal duties require it.
+Staff may hide, restore, delete, or review community profile and chat content where rules, safety, moderation, or legal duties require it. .SREC.-controlled safety and AI assistance may check public or community-facing content for possible Terms violations and route relevant context to authorized human review.
 Media uploads in public community channels are limited to supported image, GIF, and video formats and may be scanned, restricted, hidden, or removed when needed for safety or moderation.

 Admins may publish community slide show images, event banners, titles, descriptions, and optional creator or event links.
-Only media that .SREC. is permitted to use should be uploaded.
+Only media that Srev's Crew is permitted to use should be uploaded.
 Slide show items are public once published and may appear on the index page or member dashboard.

 2.7 Contests, EC Votes, Public Votes, Suggestions, and Rewards